tapis-project/pearc20-tapis-tutorial/block1/tapis-cli.md

 The Tapis CLI commands all respond with help for -h and return back information on the parameters that can be passed.

 Need help?
-Ask your questions using the [TACC Institutes Slack Channel](https://app.slack.com/client/T015E2VMTLH/C015RUFEYBH)
+Ask your questions using the [TACC-Learn Slack Channel](https://app.slack.com/client/T017118RQ68/C0185D59JKB) on pearc2020_tapis_tutorial channel

 Initial Requirements
 ===============================================